 First, create a virtual network and a subnet to place your web servers in.

-- In the upper left in the portal, select Create a resource.
+- Select Create a resource from the left panel of the Azure portal.
 Enter resource group in the search box, and create a resource group named RG-DNS-Alias-pip.

 - Select Create a resource > Networking > Virtual network.